yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_questions.rst

 ------------------
 Updating Questions
 ------------------
-Update security questions about the logged in user.
+Update security questions about the authenticated user.
 This is only available if Question verification has been configured.

 .. tabs::